Mercedes dealer review opens home front in luxury war

 Penske, which describes its general acquisitions policy as "opportunistic", declined to comment on Daimler outlets, but the company has recently expanded into crisis-hit Europe by buying up some Italian BMW dealerships.

-Other observers are skeptical that Daimler could clear the internal obstacles to selling off its dealerships, including a supervisory board where staff are heavily represented.
+Other observers are sceptical that Daimler could clear the internal obstacles to selling off its dealerships, including a supervisory board where staff are heavily represented.

 "Management wants to do something," said London-based Credit Suisse analyst Erich Hauser.